The Beast (1996 film): Plot

-Lucas resumes the hunt along with Mike and another man named Scranton (David Field).
-After enduring stormy weather, they decide to head back to shore and continue the hunt the next day.
-The squid attacks the boat before they make it to shore, devouring Scranton and knocking a cargo net on Mike, injuring him.
-It then bites a hole in the hull and pulls the entire boat underwater, drowning Lucas.
-Whip comes to the rescue, pulls Mike out of the water, and takes him to the hospital.
-After hearing the squid came ashore one night, Whip agrees to hunt it down, but only if he can use his boat, and Graves goes with him.
-He is also accompanied by Talley, Manning, and coast guard officer Lt.
-Kathryn Marcus (Karen Sillas).
+Lucas resumes the hunt, his crew now including Mike, who had joined due to financial difficulties.
+After enduring stormy weather, Lucas is forced to head back to shore, intending to continue the hunt the next day.
+However, the squid attacks his boat before they make it far, incapacitating the crew and pulling the boat underwater.
+Whip, who has raced to the scene after learning of Mike's decision, finds that only Mike has survived, albeit seriously injured.
+After Mike's near-death, and another incident where the squid came ashore, Dana releases Whip from his promise.
+Whip finally agrees to hunt it down, but only if he can use his boat, and if Graves goes with him.
+He is also accompanied by Talley, Manning, and the coast guard's Lt.
+Kathryn Marcus (Karen Sillas), whom Whip has begun dating.

-They plan to snare the squid, reel it in, and shoot it multiple times with darts full of cyanide.
-The plan succeeds, and the squid appears dead, but when the ship's engine breaks down, Manning reveals that he filled the darts with tranquilizer so he could take the squid alive back to Sea Land.
+They plan to snare the squid, reel it in, and kill it with darts loaded with cyanide.
+The plan succeeds, and the squid appears dead, but when the ship's engine breaks down, Manning reveals that he filled the darts with tranquilizer so he could take the squid back to Houston alive.
 Graves tries to escape on a lifeboat as Whip cuts the squid loose just as it awakes.
-The squid chases down and kills Graves, then resumes the attack on Whip's boat, killing Manning and jumping on the boat.
-It then grabs Talley and devours him.
+The squid chases down and kills Graves, then resumes the attack on Whip's boat, killing Manning and Talley.
 A Coast Guard helicopter arrives in time to pick up Kathryn and Whip.
 As he boards the helicopter, Whip uses an axe to chop open several extra fuel drums and has Kathryn use a flare gun to set his boat on fire.
 The squid is unable to escape as the boat explodes, killing it.
-The helicopter flies Whip and Kathryn back to shore, where they reunite with Whip's daughter Dana.
+The helicopter flies Whip and Kathryn back to shore, where they reunite with Dana.